katallaxie/streams/README.md

 It features a channel based API to consume messages from a Kafka topic and a channel based API to produce messages to a Kafka topic.
 It assumes the use of a [consumer group](https://docs.confluent.io/platform/current/clients/consumer.html#:~:text=A%20consumer%20group%20is%20a,proportional%20share%20of%20the%20partitions.) for the consumption of messages.

-There is a `source` which feeds messages from Kafka or other event sources into the stream.
-There is a `sink` which writes the messages processed in the stream to Kafka or other event sources.
+There is a `source` which feeds messages from a source into a stream.
+There is a `sink` which writes processed messages into a data sink.

 When using a `sink` in the procesing the commit mode can be set to `CommitManual` which means that the `sink` will not commit the offset of the consumed message.
 This is useful when the message is processed in a stream and the offset should only be committed after the message has been processed.